Lip Lift in Brazil: the surgery that transforms your smile permanently

 Medications to be discontinued

-Fifteen days before and fifteen days after the surgery, I advise discontinuing:
+Two weeks before and two weeks after the surgery, I advise you to discontinue:

 Care for cold sores